 Living a fulfilled and healthy life is different for each and every one of us.
 Understanding and embracing those differences for Kohl’s customers, associates, and communities is not just the right thing to do, but critical to driving growth for the organization.
-We are committed to creating a culture where everyone belongs, where diversity and inclusion drive innovation and business results while enabling associates and customers to be their authentic selves every single day.
+At Kohl’s, we are committed to creating an environment where everyone feels a sense of equity, where diversity is valued at all levels, and where inclusion is evident across our business.

 Diversity & Inclusion